johnxadams/example/README.md

 ---

 A simple git rule says: <br>
-After I clone a project out of gitHub, the first thing to do is to rename the remote which is **origin**.
+After git cloning a project out of cloud, the first thing to do renaming the remote which is **origin**.
 How do I rename and what's the new name going to be?

 - [x] git remote rename origin upstream
 - [ ] ~~git add remote origin upperstream~~
-- [ ] ~~git super remane main origin~~
+- [ ] ~~git super rename main origin~~

-#### Here are a coupls of git commands
+#### Here are a couple of git commands

 | syntax                                                             | meaning                                                                        |
 | ------------------------------------------------------------------ | ------------------------------------------------------------------------------ |